 For power tools, you should look out for any damage to the cord.
 If you find any and feel confident that you can replace any damaged sections yourself, that’s great; if not, find a local expert who can do this for you.
 Inspect the tools for wear and tear or damage, paying particular attention to the blades.
 These should be oiled on a regular basis and replaced if teeth are missing or worn.

 There is a wide range of garden power tool parts, chainsaw spare parts and replacement strimmer parts on the market that you can use to replace any damaged or worn parts.
 Chainsaws are one tool that can cause severe injuries to the user if not maintained properly, especially as they are often used at height with the operator balanced on a ladder.
 It is often worth keeping some chainsaw spare parts to hand in your shed.
+It is equally important to keep the chainsaw chains sharp and always use the best chainsaw chain that fits the given job.

 If you use a petrol mower, make sure that you always empty the fuel tank before you store it away, as leaving petrol in the tank can cause corrosion and also degrade the fuel’s efficacy.
 Always make sure that you remove any excess grass from around the parts of your machine and clean rollers, grass boxes and blades thoroughly.
 If you find that your blades are blunt or damaged, you can either get them sharpened or buy replacements from a lawnmower spare parts provider.
 Other lawnmower spare parts you may need include filters and cables.